saintzaw/tp/docs/DeveloperGuide.md

 ### 3. **ModuleList Component**

+The ModuleList component serves to store the arraylist of modules as well as methods to support the commands of the user.
+The ModuleList component is made up of the ModuleList class.

 How the `ModuleList` component works:

-* Firstly, when the `ModuleList` component is called, it will execute one of the following 7 types of methods.

-* The 7 types of methods are:
-1. `addModule`
-2. `editModule`
-3. `deleteModule`
-4. `findModule`
-5. `listModule`
-6. `calculateCap`
-7. `trackModule`
+* ModuleList will have methods that support the user's commands other than man.
+(Example: Add, Delete, Edit, Find, Etc.)

 * The `listOfModules` is the ArrayList containing `Module` objects up to the current point of execution.

+* Before the command is passed to the ModuleList component, it should have been parsed and checked.

-* For the first 2 methods, it will interact with the `Module` component.
-The result will then update the `listOfModules`.
+* Some methods such as Add and Edit will interact with the `Module` component.
+The result will then be used to update the `listOfModules`.

 * The remaining methods will interact with the `listOfModules` directly.